 1. Create a rough infographic outline in Google Drive or Microsoft Word.

-2. Search for studies, statistics, data, analysis, articles—any content out there that applies to my topic and may support or contradict what I think the infographic is going to be about.
-Bad infographics contain low-quality data that’s often from non-reputable sources—make sure yours isn’t one of them.
+2. Search for studies, statistics, data, articles — any content that relates to the topic.
+This will help support or challenge what you think the infographic will be about.
+Add sources at the bottom of your infographic.
+Bad infographics contain low-quality data that’s often from non-reputable sources — make sure yours isn’t one of them.

 4. Repeat.
-I do this process again and again until I feel I’ve got enough data to tell a complete, engaging and informative story through my infographic.
+Run the process outlined above repetitively until you’ve enough data to tell a complete, engaging and informative story through the infographic.

-5. At this point, I’ll go through and write the content that will appear in my infographic.
-If I don’t want to use a particular data point and take nothing else away from that source, I’ll delete it.
+5. You’re now ready to write the content that will appear in my infographic.
+If you don’t want to use a particular data point, delete it to avoid confusion.

-6. By the end of this process, I’m left with a list of URLs, which I will most often place at the bottom of the infographic in its own section.
+6. By the end of this process, you’ll be left with a list of URLs, which you will place in the infographic’s footer.

-Of course, this doesn’t apply if all your information will come from just a single source, like the infographic below.
+This process doesn’t apply if you’re collecting data from a single source, like the infographic below.
 However, the citation method remains the same: List the full URL where you got the information in a section or line labeled “Source.”

 Accident and Incident Investigation Training Infographic

-This example also provides a link where readers can get more information about the infographic’s sponsor, which is an ideal method for including some subtle branding in your infographic.
+This example also includes a link to the infographic’s sponsor, offering a subtle way to add branding.
 Another good example of that is the one below about preventing COVID-19 spread.

 Dark Coronavirus Infographic